 Revelations 2 feels as fresh as its decaying nasties, then, and spending 40 minutes in the company of Barry and his frequently wandering colleague is deadening.
 It's exhausting, for all the wrong reasons: trite and tired, and on PS4 it's doing nothing whatsoever to push the hardware.
 After navigating some gentle puzzles and beheading a slew of shuffling unfortunates who just want a lift off the island too but have a bad habit of asking with a bite, Barry comes face to face with a Revenant, the game's headline ugly and the result of all that documented dismemberment.
 It's barely a boss fight, though—a speedier, freakier monster than what we've seen before, but offering little threat from a distance and soon dispatched with an assault rifle.

 The original 'Resident Evil' is out now in shiny HD

 That marks the end of the campaign preview, but Revelations 2 carried over its predecessor's Raid mode, challenging the player to take on a series of small missions, the success of which depends on meeting certain objectives.
 So it's into that we go.
-It's fast and – get this – fun, albeit of strictly shallow appeal.
+It's fast and—get this—fun, albeit of strictly shallow appeal.
 Pick your arsenal and upgrade your perks between stages; eliminate a designated amount of varied enemies (and stages) plucked from the Resi archives; and collect medals based on how well you did.
 More medals mean more levels.
-I play six missions in all, and none lasts longer than ten minutes – a perfect length for blowing off steam.
+I played six missions in all, and none lasted longer than ten minutes—a perfect length for blowing off steam.
 Unless you run out of ammo, as I did right at the end.
 Then, it just blows.

 This column original appeared in Volume #22, Issue 1 of VICE magazine (UK), details here.